jverweijL/datetime-npm-react-portlet/README.md

 # datetime-npm-react-portlet
-Simple example of react portlet with LR71
+Simple example of react portlet with Liferay 7.1

 Put this in the modules folder of your project, build it, deploy it.